 02 of 03

-Your queen (a whole female cat) may vocalize loudly - an almost unmistakable indication that she is in estrus.
-If you have no whole male cats in the house, she may "call" while looking out the window, or standing at the door.
+Some of the signs that your cat is in heat are very obvious.
+She may vocalize loudly and, if you have no whole male cats in the house, she may "call" while looking out the window, or standing at the door.
 Why?
-Because she has an urgent desire to mate, and you can believe, there will be willing and able tomcats waiting nearby to vie for her attention.
+Because she has an urgent desire to mate and there will be willing and able tomcats waiting nearby to vie for her attention.

 With the exception of one behavioral aspect, you can be pretty certain that your female cat is in heat by certain forms of body language.
 She may spray vertical surfaces inside the house—the front door is a given for this activity.
-While backing up to the door, with her tail raised high and to the side of her body (also her position while mating), she will let go with a very strong smelling stream of urine.
-The scent is unmistakable; you will never mistake it for pee again.
+While backing up to the door, with her tail raised high and to the side of her body (which is also her position while mating), she will let go with a very strong-smelling stream of urine—the scent is unmistakable.

 03 of 03

-There is no finite answer to this question, as it will depend on a number of variables:
+There is no finite number of kittens a cat can potentially have in her lifetime, as it will depend on a number of variables:

-- Whether the queen is allowed outdoors.
+- Mating Opportunity: Whether the cat is allowed outdoors or mated with a male cat at home.
 Obviously, mating opportunity equals impregnation.
-Also, cats are induced ovulators, and do not release eggs until stimulated by a male cat's barbed penis, another factor which will have some bearing.
+Also, cats are induced ovulators—meaning that they do not release eggs until stimulated by a male cat's barbed penis—another factor that will influence a cat's productivity.

-- The overall health of the cat.
-A healthy cat will generally bear larger litters of healthier kittens.
+- Health: A healthy cat will generally bear larger litters of healthier kittens.

-- Veterinary care during her term.
-The normal term of feline pregnancy averages from sixty to sixty-five days.
+- Veterinary Care: The normal term of feline pregnancy averages from sixty to sixty-five days.
 I routinely use sixty-three, because it is nine weeks, equating to the human pregnancy average of nine months.
 Again, the age of the queen, as well as her general health will contribute greatly to her term.

-Now that you understand a bit more about cats' mating, I hope my readers will strongly consider spaying their female cats.
+Given the information presented here, it is important to strongly consider spaying your female cats.
 No matter how good an aging cat's health may appear, continual birthing can sap her strength and leave her debilitated.
 The other consideration is the huge cat overpopulation problems.
-Shelters overflowing with kittens have no room for homeless older cats, who likely will be euthanized as a result.
+Shelters overflowing with kittens have no room for homeless older cats, who will likely be euthanized as a result.